-Turn your commitment to the environment into a successful career by studying the Diploma of Conservation and Land Management.
-With the extensive knowledge gained from your previous courses, you will further expand your skills in identifying and responding proactively to the challenges of biodiversity loss, global warming and environmental damage.
+Turn your commitment to the environment into a successful career by studying AHC51116 Diploma of Conservation and Land Management.
+With the extensive knowledge gained from your previous pathway courses, you will further expand your skills in identifying and responding proactively to the challenges of biodiversity loss, global warming and environmental damage.

 This course is recognised as an excellent foundation for a career in conservation and land, catchment protection, fire risk and park management.
 During your studies, you will learn about the various areas of this growing industry, including land management, natural resource management, mine site rehabilitation, and forestry and national parks.
 These will allow you to expand your business skills in project management, implementation of land management programs and strategies, staff strategies and team leading and development.

-This course can provide you with a pathway into University where you can continue your interest in this growing industry.
+This course can provide you with a pathway into university where you can continue your interest in this growing industry.

 Please select a campus below and press the

 Download Course Flyer button to view detailed information about this course, including core and elective units; work placements; assessment methods; and learning resources, facilities and equipment.